 Submit your honors application to your department or program before the first departmental meeting of the semester.
 Contact the director of honors to get the exact date.

 The director will forward all approved applications to SHIP by the end of the second week of the semester.
 The subcommittee will consider all applications, and the chair will officially enroll you in the appropriate honors course by the end of the third week of the semester.

 How to Apply

 There are five steps to honors applications:

-1. Request a Calculation of Your Grade Point Average
+1. Request a form for a Calculation of Your Grade Point Average

-- Write to firstname.lastname@example.org to request the calculation of your GPA
+- Write to firstname.lastname@example.org to request the form for calculation of your GPA

 - Include your ID number and your major in the email (you can only pursue honors in one major)